N4N1T0/portfolio/src/content/blog/en/scrum-project-management.md

 ---
-title: "Managing Digital Projects with Scrum"
+title: 'Managing Digital Projects with Scrum'
 date: 2023-09-15
-excerpt: "Master digital projects with Scrum: short sprints, efficient collaboration, and predictable results.
-Discover how to empower your team."
+excerpt: 'Master digital projects with Scrum: short sprints, efficient collaboration, and predictable results.
+Discover how to empower your team.'
 author: 'Adrian "Nano" Alvarez'
-image: "../../../assets/blog/dylan-gillis-KdeqA3aTnBY-unsplash.webp"
+image: '../../../assets/blog/dylan-gillis-KdeqA3aTnBY-unsplash.webp'
-imageAlt: "A team using the SCRUM methodology"
+imageAlt: 'A team using the SCRUM methodology'
-language: "en"
+language: 'en'
 ---

 ## Challenges in Digital Projects